danielpclark/rutie/build.md

 --list-all | grep -e ruby` to see what Ruby library versions of its name are available for `pkg-config` for the build.

-For more options on how to set the linkging between bynamic or static linking with Ruby please see the documentation for [pkg-config-rs](https://github.com/alexcrichton/pkg-config-rs).
+For more options on how to set the linking between dynamic or static linking with Ruby please see the documentation for [pkg-config-rs](https://github.com/alexcrichton/pkg-config-rs).